 How does the refinancing process work?

 The refinancing process starts with working with a lender who is skilled and familiar with the refinance market.
-Since 2020, refinance rates have been lower than we’ve seen in a long time and now’s the time to take advantage.
 The first step is pre-qualification.
 If you get pre-qualified for a new loan by a mortgage lender, you both work together to decide your financial goals and what new mortgage would work best for your situation.
-If your credit report shows strong history of repaying debts on time, with a credit score to match, your loan is sent to underwriting and then closing.
+If your credit report shows strong history of repaying debts on time, with a credit score to match, your loan is sent to underwriting.
+The applicant’s loan will then need to be approved and then proceed to closing.
 After signing your closing disclosure, the process is complete.

 What are the potential advantages of a mortgage refinance?